 - Attain data scientist and data engineer positions in a fast-growing field

 - Accelerate progress into related doctoral degrees

 - Online application and fee

 - Unofficial undergraduate/graduate transcripts (you can submit official transcripts from all colleges/universities attended at the time of admission)

 - Statement of purpose that should include career goals and expected outcomes and benefits from the program

 - Recent professional resume listing detailed position responsibilities

 - Three confidential letters of recommendation

-- Official TOEFL examination scores (international students only)
+- Unofficial TOEFL or IELTS examination scores (international students only)

-A grade of B or higher is required in the following courses:
+A cumulative GPA of 3.000 or higher is required in the following core courses: